monad-developers/kuru-terminal/allium-ws-server/README.md

 # Allium WebSocket Server

-This directory contains a WebSocket server that processes Kuru Orderbook events sourced from an Allium Datastream (via Confluent Cloud Kafka) and broadcasts them to connected clients via a WebSocket server.
+This directory contains a WebSocket server that processes Kuru Orderbook events (Trade) sourced from an Allium Datastream (via Confluent Cloud Kafka) and broadcasts them to connected clients via a WebSocket server.

 ## Features

 *   Connects to a Confluent Cloud Kafka cluster to consume Allium Datastreams.
-*   Decodes Kuru Orderbook contract events (e.g., `Trade`).
+*   Decodes Kuru Orderbook contract event (`Trade`).
 *   Broadcasts processed events to connected WebSocket clients.

 ## Setup